NEIGHBOURS & NATIONS CAMP 2026 BOOKING TERMS & CONDITIONS

 3.6 YWAM Harpenden reserves the right to charge statutory interest at the standard rate (currently 8%) + the Bank of England base rate if invoices are not paid.

-3.8 Deposits paid for Neighbours & Nations Camp and Missions Track/Mission Adventures are non-refundable.
+3.8 Deposits paid for Neighbours & Nations Camp Missions Track are non-refundable.

 3.9 Discount Codes: All discount codes are issued at YWAM Harpenden’s discretion and must be used within the terms of use.
 Discount codes or any other offers may be withdrawn at any time without notice.
 All tickets issued before the offer is withdrawn will be valid for the event.